pulp/pulp_deb/docs/workflows/sync.rst

    This breaks synchronization from partial mirrors, and can be overriden by setting `ignore_missing_package_indices=True` on the remote.
    Alternatively, use FORCE_IGNORE_MISSING_PACKAGE_INDICES=True in your Pulp configuration file, to force this behaviour for all remotes.

+Or alternatively with the :ref:`pulp CLI plugin <pulp_cli_deb>`:

+. code-block:: bash

+   pulp deb remote create --name "nginx.org" --url "http://nginx.org/packages/debian" \
+       --distribution "buster"

+This will output an identical JSON block to the HTTP post example.

 Sync Repository with Remote
 --------------------------------------------------------------------------------